Lambda-X-Master/Front-end/README.md

 🚫3️⃣Add description of project here

-You can find the project at [URL NAME GOES HERE](copy and paste URL here).
+You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).

 ### 4️⃣ Key Features